Learning Agile Quadrotor Flight in the Real World: Results and Experiments

-We evaluate whether our framework can evolve from conservative flight to near-limit agility on two canonical trajectories: a linear shuttle and a Figure-8.
-As shown in Fig.~\ref{fig:catcheye}, \textit{Linear Shuttle:} the vehicle starts with a conservative maximum speed of $2.0~\mathrm{m/s}$ and, after approximately $100$ seconds of in-flight adaptation, reaches \textit{$7.3~\mathrm{m/s}$}. \textit{Figure-8:} starting from $2.2~\mathrm{m/s}$, it similarly accelerates to \textit{$7.2~\mathrm{m/s}$} within roughly $100$ seconds.
+We evaluate whether our framework can adapt from conservative flight to near-limit agility on two canonical trajectories: a linear shuttle and a Figure-8.
+As shown in Fig.~\ref{fig:catcheye}, on the \emph{Linear Shuttle}, the vehicle starts from a conservative maximum speed of $2.0~\mathrm{m/s}$ and reaches $7.3~\mathrm{m/s}$ after roughly $100~\mathrm{s}$ of in-flight adaptation.
+On the \emph{Figure-8}, the speed similarly increases from $2.2~\mathrm{m/s}$ to $7.2~\mathrm{m/s}$ over the same adaptation horizon.

-In both scenarios, the system reaches the platform's angular-rate capability.
-Fig.~\ref{fig:bodyrates} shows the commanded body rate $\bm\omega_{\mathrm{cmd}}$, where the 2\,s sliding-window mean (solid line) and raw measurements (background) indicate consistent saturation at the {actuation} limit ($\|\bm\omega_{\mathrm{cmd}}\|_\infty = 6~\mathrm{rad/s}$) in the later stage.
-This suggests that ATS can safely exploit the improved tracking accuracy enabled by residual learning and RASH-BPTT, pushing aggressiveness to the boundary of actuator feasibility.
+Across both trajectories, the adapted policies reach the axis-wise saturation limit of the CTBR body-rate command interface.
+Fig.~\ref{fig:bodyrates} shows the commanded body rate $\bm{\omega}_{\mathrm{cmd}}$, where the raw commands and their 2\,s sliding-window mean indicate persistent saturation at the input bound, $\|\bm{\omega}_{\mathrm{cmd}}\|_{\infty} = 6~\mathrm{rad/s}$, during the later stages of adaptation.
+This indicates that ATS does not merely improve tracking at a fixed aggressiveness level; rather, it safely exploits the improved predictive accuracy provided by residual learning and RASH-BPTT to push the trajectory toward the boundary of the CTBR command regime.

+To contextualize the achieved lap times, we compute two zero-delay offline lower bounds via trajectory optimization: a \emph{CTBR bound} under ideal rigid-body dynamics with the same command limits $c \leq 25~\mathrm{m\,s^{-2}}$ and $\|\bm{\omega}_{\mathrm{cmd}}\|_{\infty}\leq 6~\mathrm{rad/s}$, and a \emph{rotor-thrust bound} that directly constrains individual motor thrusts without the CTBR body-rate ceiling.
+Table~\ref{tab:theoretical_bounds} summarizes the comparison.

+Our Figure-8 result, $2.60~\mathrm{s}$, approaches the CTBR bound of $2.24~\mathrm{s}$, indicating operation near the command-interface ceiling.
+The larger shuttle gap, $2.30~\mathrm{s}$ versus $1.49~\mathrm{s}$, reflects the trajectory's stronger sensitivity to actuation delays, rapid acceleration reversals, and aerodynamic effects absent from the zero-delay reference.